Skip to main content

 // Use a development token (see Authentication Setup https://docs.powersync.com/installation/authentication-setup/development-tokens) to get up and running quickly

-token: 'An authentication token',
+token: 'An authentication token'

 }